-Soka Loan RepaymentSoka University of America (SUA) is pleased to announce that the billing for Soka based loans will be handled by Heartland Campus Solutions ECSI (Heartland ESCI).
-Heartland ESCI is a billing service for the university, not a collection agency.
-You will begin receiving your bills from Heartland ESCI prior to your 1st payment.
-Features of the Heartland ESCI:
+The billing for Soka-based loans is handled by Heartland Campus Solutions ECSI (Heartland ECSI).
+Heartland ECSI is a billing service for the university, not a collection agency.
+You will begin receiving your bills from Heartland ECSI prior to your first payment.

-- Write your social security number or student ID on your check or money order.
+- Write your student ID on your check or money order.

 - Please do not send your payments directly to Soka University of America.